 When we launched tiphub in 2014, we thought it would be a great exercise to re-think some basic assumptions on how to support, scale, and invest in great companies in Africa and the African diaspora.
 We developed three statements that are at the core of tiphub’s identity.

-- There’s huge opportunity for businesses that do well by doing good.
-Funding in the Africa and diaspora space has usually fallen into two categories; funding from organizations who want to make the world a better place and organizations who put money as the driving force for an investment.
+- There’s a huge opportunity for businesses that do well by doing good.
+Funding in Africa and diaspora space has usually fallen into two categories; funding from organizations that want to make the world a better place and organizations that put money as the driving force for an investment.
 We believe the biggest market opportunities are inherently socially driven, therefore purpose and profit walk hand in hand.
 We look for mentors, investors, LPs, and founders who believe the same.

 These statements are the core tenets that drove our organization in the early days.
 We’ve gotten a tad more nuanced in our beliefs but the core still rings true; Purpose and Profit can work together, democratize access to entrepreneurship resources, and build community.
 Our values are the key differentiators to how we operate and deliver value to stakeholders.